-A t-bone accident happens when the front of one vehicle crashes into the side of another vehicle.
+A T-bone accident happens when the front of one vehicle crashes into the side of another vehicle.
 It’s also called a side impact accident or broadside accident because of the location of the impact.
-Most of the time a t-bone car accident is an intersection accident.
-But they can also happen any time a car crosses a roadway or street.
+Most of the time, a T-bone car accident is an intersection accident, but it can also happen any time a car crosses a roadway or street.

-The car that did not have the right of way will always have fault in a t-bone accident.
-But the car that did have the right of way may also have some fault for not recognizing what the other driver was doing.
+The car that did not have the right of way will always have T-bone accident fault.
+However, the car that did have the right of way may also have some fault for not recognizing what the other driver was doing.
 Unfortunately, there is rarely evidence at the scene to help figure out which vehicle had the right of way.

 Left Turn Accidents

 Other times, the reverse happens.
 The car making the left turn does have the green light and has the right of way to make the turn.
 However, the car traveling in the opposite direction thinks the light is green for them when it is actually red.
-Either way the impacts is usually severe because one or both of the cars will be traveling at a very fast speed.
+Either way, the impact is usually severe, because one or both of the cars will be traveling at a very fast speed.

-Running a Red light
+Running a Red Light

 Running a Stop Sign

-A t-bone collision can happen at a four way stop but they are not as likely.
+A T-bone collision can happen at a four-way stop, but they are not as likely.
 This is because one or both cars came to a complete stop before entering the intersection.
 This gives the drivers enough time to recognize what is about to happen and stop in time.

 Sometimes a t-bone accident can happen when there is no intersection at all.
 The vehicle crossing the roadway will always have fault in this type of accident because they do not have the right of way.